Implant induction welding of thermoplastics: Material considerations

-Composite Materials
+Composite materials

 Carbon fiber is of interest due to its widespread use in composite materials.
 Provided there are closed loops of carbon within the composite structure, eddy currents can be induced in the material.
 Unidirectional carbon fiber composites can have poor susceptibility when fiber to fiber contact is limited.

 Focusing heat only at the weld point is difficult with susceptible composite fibers throughout the material.
 In carbon fiber composites, thin electrically insulating layers with non-aligned fibers may be inserted between conducting layers to electrically isolate the joint surface from the material bulk.
 Using this technique, induction heating of the bulk is avoided.

 Equipment

-An induction generator is used to produce high frequency current in the range of 2-10 Mhz.
+An induction generator is used to produce high frequency current in the range of 2 to 10 MHz.
 The range used is regulated by the FCC to avoid interference with broadcast signals.

 An induction coil converts the high frequency current from the induction generator into the necessary alternating magnetic field.
 A single turn coil may be used when space is limited, however multiturn coil designs are more common due to their generation of a stronger and deeper penetrating magnetic field.
-Split coil designs are also available, which may be dissasembeled to fully surround a large part such as plastic piping.
+Split coil designs are also available, which may be disassembled to fully surround a large part such as plastic piping.
 The high currents used in induction welding produce large amounts of heat in the coil.
 To avoid overheating, the coil turns are made with hollow tubing, and water is circulated during welding.
 Coil heat is dissipated by an attached heat exchanger.

 Fixtures are used to hold the parts in position during welding.
 One fixture is fixed and the other moveable so that a press may apply and maintain pressure during heating and cooling.

-Welding Steps
+Welding steps

 An implant rich gasket is placed at the surface to be welded.
 Pressure is applied to the joint to force out air cavities and ensure a sound bond.
 An electromagnetic field is applied by the induction coil to heat the implants, and pressure is applied to the joint.
 Heat conducts into the surrounding thermoplastic, which melts the gasket and creates a melt layer at the joint surfaces.
 The applied pressure flows the molten thermoplastic and fills the joint.
 When sufficient bonding has been achieved, the induction coil is turned off and the joint is cooled under pressure.
 For large items with long joints, the joint can be welded continuously by scanning the active coil along the length of the interface.

 Parameters

 Power

-Typical induction generators provide a power output of 1-5 kWs.
+Typical induction generators provide a power output of 1 to 5 kW.
 High power output is necessary for longer and larger joints.
 Power output must also be increased as coil distance from the joint increases, due to electromagnetic field decay.